-The municipality resolved to disestablish the agency and it is operating under the district, Sarah Baartman and the municipality is in the process of establishing LED unit.
-The municipality is in the process of populating its LED Organogram by filling the critical position of LED Manager.
+The municipality resolved to disestablish the agency and it is operating under the district, Sarah Baartman District Municipality.
+The municipality is in the process of resuscitating the Terms of Reference with the agency (CDA) and also to establish the LED unit.
+The LED Organogram will also be populated by filling the critical position of LED Manager.
 The following are the economic infrastructure/projects within the municipal area: